nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] Educated -- Tara Westover
 - [ ] How Music Works -- David Bryne
 - [ ] The Victorian Internet -- Tom Standage
-- [ ] High Performance Websites -- Steve Sauders
+- [ ] A Long Strange Trip: The Inside History of the Grateful Dead -- Dennis McNally